cocoon2wong/Project-Jocker/README.md

   Epoch interval to run validation during training. """ return self._get('test_step', 3, argtype=STATIC) """ Trajectory Prediction Args
   The default value is `3`.
 - `--update_saved_args`, type=`int`, argtype=`TEMPORARY`.
-  Choose if update (overwrite) json arg files or not.
+  Choose whether to update (overwrite) the saved arg files or not.
   The default value is `0`.
 - `--use_extra_maps`, type=`int`, argtype=`DYNAMIC`.
   Controls if uses the calculated trajectory maps or the given trajectory maps.
-The model will load maps from `./dataset_npz/.../agent1_maps/trajMap.png` if set it to `0`, and load from `./dataset_npz/.../agent1_maps/trajMap_load.png` if set this argument to `1`.
+The training manager will load maps from `./dataset_npz/.../agent1_maps/trajMap.png` if set it to `0`, and load from `./dataset_npz/.../agent1_maps/trajMap_load.png` if set this argument to `1`.
   The default value is `0`.

 ### Silverballers args